playbenny/benny_manual/docs/blockipedia.md

 - The block records the last 64 bars of what you've played, and by switching to loop (or overdub) modes - default shortcut F9 - you can select a section of that history. once you're happy with your selection range pressing the spawn button (default shortcut ctrl-F9) will spawn 1 or more seq.piano.roll objects (depending on what you have connected)

 ### core.scales.shapes
+- Scales and shapes storage and editting.

+- Benny has 8 scale slots, you can access these by adding more voices to this block.
+(1 voice = 1 scale).
+You can use these for quantisation - eg in midi.scale.quantise or fx.retune etc - but this block can also store patterns in the form of the scale and a list ('shape') of which notes occurred in which order.
+The seq.shape.player can play back and mutate these patterns.

+- You can enter scales with the mouse by clicking the keyboard graphics.

-- Scales and shapes storage.
-You can make scales (dynamically if you want!) using midi input in two ways:
+- You can make scales (dynamically if you want!) using midi (or QWERTY!) input in two ways:

 - For midi into the 'held' input the currently held notes are stored along with the order they were added.

-- A phrase played into the 'pattern' input is turned into a list of notes and the order they were received. it decides you've finished a couple of hundred ms after the last note off, so you can input repeated notes by either holding another previous note while you enter them, or by leaving a very short gap between them.
+- A phrase played into the 'pattern' input is turned into a list of notes and the order they were received. it decides you've finished a couple of hundred ms after the last note off, so you can input repeated notes by either holding another previous note while you enter them, or by leaving a very short gap between them, but you do have to wait a tiny moment if you want to enter a new scale so that it doesn't treat it all as one.

 - Scales can also span two octaves, if the scale you input is bigger than an octave then it treats it as being two.

-- You can edit scales by clicking the keyboard graphics in the ui, but at the moment you can't edit the order of a pattern that way.

-- The seq.shape.player can play back these patterns, various pitch quantisation blocks can use the stored lists of notes too.

-- If you add more voices to this block you can have more stored scales and shapes.
+In the mouse interface if you hold shift it only adds/removes in the current octave.

 ### core.space
 - Lets you blow a wind-like force into the flocked parameters simulation.
 Also has controls for visual declarification.